Cultural College Trips & Tours to the Bay of Naples

 This beautiful, historic area of Italy is home to several world renowned archaeological wonders and is truly a region not to be missed.
 The area was settled first by the Greeks and then by the Romans.

-Mount Vesuvius dominates the Bay and is one of the few active volcanoes in Europe.
+Mount Vesuvius dominates the Bay of Naples and is one of the few active volcanoes in Europe.
 Its eruption covered the cities of Pompeii and Herculaneum in ash, preserving life as it was almost 2000 years ago.

 This is an exceptional destination for a cultural study tour with students wanting a variety of excursions that educate and entertain.